Pastor confessed to killing a father - after pretending to help family look for him

 “We are glad for Mr. Crisp to get this off his chest so that he might be able to continue to do ministry wherever the Lord has planned for him, but this does not close the case for us,” the department said in a statement.
 “Investigators for MCSO will look at this new evidence and determine if there should be any other charges or new suspects.”

-Ms Taylor said her family was looking forward to finding her father, and voiced her concern that Mr Crisp could be released on bail before that happens.
+BreAnn said her family was looking forward to finding her father, and voiced her concern that Crisp could be released on bail before that happens.

 “Until he cannot physically give us my dad, he deserves to sit in jail,” she said.
 “If we can’t have his body back, we won’t have closure.”